charypar/monobuild/README.md

 builds can be run in parallel.
 Output or result of the dependency does not affect the build of this component.

-Strong dependency has to successfully build first, in order for the build of the component to be possible.
+A strong dependency has to successfully build first, in order for the build of the component to be possible.
 If the dependency build fails, the component build does not even start.

-Typically, services are built from source, inluding their libraries, so the dependencies on libraries are weak (we still want to run the library build to run tests and get a result though).
+Typically, services are built from source, including their libraries, so the dependencies on libraries are weak (we still want to run the library build to run tests and get a result though).
 Deploying orchestrations of services typically has a strong dependency on the service builds (as they produce